nesl/Spectral-Predictability-TS/README.md

 ## 1. TimeLLM Pipeline

 ### Datasets
-Place the standard time series datasets from the Time Series Library into `TimeLLM/datasets/`.
+Download and place the standard time series datasets from the Time Series Library into `TimeLLM/datasets/`.
 The directory names must match what the TimeLLM scripts expect.

 ### Running Experiments